The engine of Nissy, including the H48 optimal solver

 Running tests

 This project includes a suite of “unit” test.
-They can be run with:
+You can run them with:

 Each subfolder of the test folder contains a test.
 A test can consist of multiple test cases (.in files).
 Running a test means compiling and running the corresponding test against each test case.
 When a test case is run, the .in file is read a the output of the program is compared to the corresponding .out filei using diff(1).
 If the two differ, the difference is printed out and no other test is run.